yatebyalubaluniyat/FTPfileDownloader/README.md

 FTPfileDownloader
 =================

-Downloads file from FTP server
+Downloads file from FTP server <br />
 I have not added ftp.delete() to delete files that have been downloaded